scipy/scipy/doc/source/dev/contributor/conda_guide.rst

     This will compile the C, C++, and Fortran code that comes with SciPy and install it in the directory you already have rather than the default location for Python packages.
-We installed ``python3`` with Anaconda.
+We installed ``python`` with Anaconda.
     ``dev.py`` is a script in the root directory of SciPy which can be used to execute several development tasks (see :ref:`the-dev-py-interface` for details).